 What Does Alabama’s Texting and Driving Law Prohibit?

-Alabama Code Section 32-5A-350 prohibits motorists from driving on a public road or highway in Alabama while using a wireless telecommunication device to write, send or read text message through manual input.
+It is not illegal under Alabama law to use a cell phone while driving except in limited circumstances.
+Specifically, Alabama Code Section 32-5A-350 prohibits motorists from driving on a public road or highway in Alabama while using a wireless telecommunication device to write, send or read text message through manual input.
+According to the law, “text-based communications” include email, instant messages, and regular text messages.
 The device could be a handheld cell phone, text messaging device, digital assistant or laptop computer.

 The law allows motorists to receive driving directions on a navigation system as long as the desired coordinates were pre-programmed.
+It allows the use of a wireless device while parked on the shoulder of the road.
 It also allows the use a wireless communication device to summon police or emergency assistance.

 Additionally, state law prohibits any cell phone use by drivers ages 18 and younger who have restricted licenses.
 Teen drivers are less experienced and are more susceptible to distractions, studies show.
 Drivers ages 15 to 19 represent the largest proportion of drivers involved in fatal distracted driving accidents, according to the NHTSA.